ucsd-ccbb/VAPr/README.md

 The package can also be installed and used without having to download ANNOVAR.
 In that case, variant data can be retrieved solely by MyVariant.info and rapidly parsed to the MongoDB instance.

-### Annovar
+### Notes

-Annovar, along with at least some of its data sets, should to be installed.
+ANNOVAR, along with at least some of its data sets, should to be installed.
 We can not provide it with this package since downloading ANNOVAR requires the user to register on [their website](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
  The data sets required to benefit from the full functionalities of the package are the following: